 More or less waterproof, a small thermostatic window above the door.
 The black line is the temporary sprinkler system which I needed during the heatwave.
 I’ll need to rearrange the path to the door.

-The wooden cladding around the top is 40 year old recycled tongue and groove, possibly Scots Pine, that was around the previous porch at ground level.
+The wooden cladding around the top is 40 year old recycled tongue and groove, cedar I believe, that was around the previous porch at ground level.
 I was surprised how much was still sound.
 Sadly the silvery patina will take a few years to return.

 One proposed use for an old pulpit.
 It would have been used by the Minister who lived here when it was the Manse.
 It was this or a mini-bar.
 The floor has to come back up nine inches and the wall needs lining